• Skip to primary navigation

 A mason jar full of grain free granola.

 This is the best grain free granola recipe!
-Made with no sugar, this healthy homemade granola is gluten free, crunchy, slightly sweet and full of healthy ingredients.
-This granola recipe is also paleo, nut free and vegan and is surprisingly easy to make.
+Made with no sugar, this healthy homemade granola is gluten-free, super crunchy and slightly sweet.
+This granola recipe is also paleo, nut free, and vegan and is surprisingly easy to make.

 A jar filled with grain free granola sitting on a baking sheet with granola on it.

-• Even though this granola has no sugar added it still tastes amazing and has the best crunchy texture.
+• The flavour!
+Even though this granola has no added sugar it still tastes amazing and has the best crunchy texture!

-• Making your own granola is so much cheaper than buying store bought granola brands so it's a great way to save money on groceries.
+• Making your own granola is cheaper than buying store bought granola so it's a great way to save money on groceries.

 If you love granola you will also love granola butter!